vaquarkhan/microservices-recipes-a-free-gitbook/chapters/10-asynchronous-messaging-patterns.md

 ### 10.1.2 Tuning the Lambda SQS Valve

 In modern cloud-native architectures (specifically AWS), the "Pull" model is often abstracted by the Lambda service, which manages the polling fleet on behalf of the developer.
-While this reduces operational overheadóthe "Cognitive Load" variable in the RVx Indexóit obscures the mechanics of flow control.
+While this reduces operational overheadùthe "Cognitive Load" variable in the RVx Indexùit obscures the mechanics of flow control.
 To manage backpressure effectively, one must understand how the Lambda Poller interacts with the SQS queue.

 #### The Scaling Behavior and Concurrency Limits